BeAShaper/appearance-scanner/README.md

 You should open fused.ply and meshed-poisson_obj.ply in the same meshlab window to check the quality of alignment.
 It is a key factor in the final result.

+Open meshed-poisson_obj.ply and generate mesh file in meshlab.
+Export mesh file named meshed-poisson_obj.ply or you can transform the original mesh file here using Cheongsam.aln and trans.aln.

 ### 4. Generate view information from registrated cameras

 #### 4.1 Remesh